servicetitan/Stl.Fusion/docs/tutorial/Intro.md

   by combining other server-side replicas.
 * **The surprising part:** open two above links side-by-side & spot the difference.

-Which is why Fusion is mostly a...
+That's why Fusion is a nearly...

 ## Transparent Abstraction